nocomplexity/codeaudit/docs/filescan.md

 # Command `codeaudit filescan`

-The Codeaudit filescan command creates a report with valuable security information for potential security issues in a Python file or Python package (directory with Python files).
+The **Python Code Audit** `filescan` command efficiently scans Python files or directories (packages) to identify and report potential security weaknesses.

+It produces a report detailing the potential security issues discovered.

 See section [validations](checksinformation) for all security checks implemented!

-The filescan module works on single files or on packages (directory with Python files).

 To use the `codescan filescan` feature type in the console: